Vincent van Gogh

-Vincent Willem van Gogh ([ˈvɪnsɛnt ˈʋɪləɱ vɑŋ ˈɣɔx]; 30 March 1853 – 29 July 1890) was a Dutch Post-Impressionist painter who posthumously became one of the most famous and influential figures in Western art history.
-In a decade, he created about 2,100 artworks, including around 860 oil paintings, most of which date from the last two years of his life.
-They include landscapes, still lifes, portraits and self-portraits, and are characterised by bold colours and dramatic, impulsive and expressive brushwork that contributed to the foundations of modern art.
-Not commercially successful in his career, he struggled with severe depression and poverty, which eventually led to his suicide at age thirty-seven.
+Vincent Willem van Gogh ([ˈvɪnsɛnt ˈʋɪləɱ vɑŋ ˈɣɔx]; 30 March 1853 – 29 July 1890) was a Dutch Post-Impressionist painter who is among the most famous and influential figures in the history of Western art.
+In just over a decade, he created approximately 2,100 artworks, including around 860 oil paintings, most of them in the last two years of his life.
+His oeuvre includes landscapes, still lifes, portraits, and self-portraits, most of which are characterised by bold colours and dramatic brushwork that contributed to the rise of expressionism in modern art.
+Van Gogh's work was only beginning to gain critical attention before his death from suicide at age 37.
+During his lifetime, only one of Van Gogh's paintings, The Red Vineyard, was sold.

-Born into an upper-middle class family, Van Gogh drew as a child and was serious, quiet, and thoughtful.
-As a young man, he worked as an art dealer, often traveling, but became depressed after he was transferred to London.
-He turned to religion and spent time as a Protestant missionary in predominantly Roman Catholic southern Belgium.
-He drifted in ill health and solitude before taking up painting in 1881, having moved back home with his parents.
-His younger brother Theo supported him financially; the two kept a long correspondence by letter.
-His early works, mostly still lifes and depictions of peasant labourers, contain few signs of the vivid colour that distinguished his later work.
-In 1886, he moved to Paris, where he met members of the avant-garde, including Émile Bernard and Paul Gauguin, who were reacting against the Impressionist sensibility.
-As his work developed he created a new approach to still lifes and local landscapes.
-His paintings grew brighter as he developed a style that became fully realised during his stay in Arles in the South of France in 1888.
-During this period he broadened his subject matter to include series of olive trees, wheat fields and sunflowers.
+Born into an upper-middle-class family, Van Gogh drew as a child and was serious, quiet and thoughtful, but showed signs of mental instability.
+As a young man, he worked as an art dealer, often travelling, but became depressed after he was transferred to London.
+He turned to religion and spent time as a missionary in southern Belgium.
+Later he drifted into ill-health and solitude.
+He was keenly aware of modernist trends in art and, while back with his parents, took up painting in 1881.
+His younger brother, Theo, supported him financially, and the two of them maintained a long correspondence.

+Van Gogh's early works consist of mostly still lifes and depictions of peasant labourers.
+In 1886, he moved to Paris, where he met members of the artistic avant-garde, including Émile Bernard and Paul Gauguin, who were seeking new paths beyond Impressionism.
+Frustrated in Paris and inspired by a growing spirit of artistic change and collaboration, in February 1888 Van Gogh moved to Arles in southern France to establish an artistic retreat and commune.
+Once there, his paintings grew brighter and he turned his attention to the natural world, depicting local olive groves, wheat fields and sunflowers.
+Van Gogh invited Gauguin to join him in Arles and eagerly anticipated Gauguin's arrival in late 1888.